tryadav1176/personal-portfolio-website/Portfolio/README.md

-# AI/ML Engineer Portfolio Website
+# Personal Portfolio Website

-A modern, responsive portfolio website designed specifically for AI/ML Engineers and Data Scientists to showcase their skills, projects, and research.
+A modern, responsive portfolio website designed specifically for AI/ML Engineers and Data Scientists and Web Developers to showcase their skills, projects, and research.

 ## Features

-- **Interactive Particle Background**: Using Particles.js to create a dynamic, tech-themed background
 - **Animated Sections**: Scroll animations using AOS (Animate On Scroll)
-- **Typing Animation**: Dynamic text typing effect using Typed.js
 - **Skills Visualization**: Animated progress bars for showcasing skill proficiency
 - **Responsive Design**: Mobile-friendly layout that works on all devices
 - **Dark/Light Mode Toggle**: Allow visitors to switch between dark and light themes